 While this is not a comprehensive listing of every consequence of a domestic violence conviction, it should be clear that domestic violence allegations can touch every aspect of your life.
-Because a Maryland domestic violence criminal defense attorney with Gerstenfield will understand that these charges can impact your family relationships, career, and reputation in the community, we provide a zealous defense to prevent our clients’ lives from being derailed.
+Because a Maryland domestic violence criminal defense attorney with Gerstenfield & Demirji will understand that these charges can impact your family relationships, career, and reputation in the community, we provide a zealous defense to prevent our clients’ lives from being derailed.
 We analyze law enforcement reports, 911 recordings, statements by the purported victim, medical reports, photographs, the credibility of other witnesses and motivations of the complaining witness to lie.

 There are several types of domestic violence under Maryland law, which include First-Degree Domestic Violence, Second-Degree Domestic Violence and Domestic Violence against a Minor.